kubernetes/test-infra/prow/README.md

 ## How to enable a plugin on a repo

-Add an entry to `plugins.yaml`.
+Add an entry to [plugins.yaml](plugins.yaml).
 If you misspell the name then a unit test will fail.
-Once it is merged, run `make update-plugins`.
+If you have [update-config](plugins/updateconfig) plugin deployed then the config will be automatically updated once the PR is merged, else you will need to run `make update-plugins`.
 This does not require redeploying the binaries, and will take effect within a minute.

 ## How to add new jobs

-To add a new job you'll need to add an entry into `config.yaml`.
-Then run `make update-config`.
+To add a new job you'll need to add an entry into [config.yaml](config.yaml).
+If you have [update-config](plugins/updateconfig) plugin deployed then the config will be automatically updated once the PR is merged, else you will need to run `make update-config`.
 This does not require redeploying any binaries, and will take effect within a minute.

 Prow will inject the following environment variables into every container in your pod: